griffio/griffio.github.io/knowledgebase.md

 - A developer could memorize trivia for X but have never practised or used it
 - When was the last time you learned/practiced/used X did you teach/explain/show it to anyone else?

-The 'donut light' for hiring should always be on.
+The 'doughnut light' for hiring should always be on - add all job descriptions into GitHub for quick opensource win.

-Company Tech blog
+Consider a company Tech Blog
-- The shop window for developers to see environment/culture/brand
+- The shop window for developers to see Environment/Culture/Brand

 ### Remote First